-Luke Cutforth severs all ties with his electrical life for one whole day and it was a lot harder than you would think.
+Luke Cutforth severed all ties with his electrical life for a day, and it was a lot harder than you would think.

-On 24 March 2018 at 20:30 the World Wildlife Fund (WWF) Earth Hour took place.
-This is where people across the nation are encouraged to turn off all their lights for one whole hour.
-According to WWF, “Earth Hour is a global movement, which brings millions together across the world to call for greater action on climate change.”
+On 24 March 2018 at 20:30, the World Wildlife Fund (WWF)’s Earth Hour took place, encouraging people to turn off all their lights for one whole hour.
+According to WWF, “Earth Hour is a global movement, which brings millions together across the world to call for greater action on climate change”.

-However, Luke ran into some problems because this challenge didn’t only just apply to his own gadgets and his home but also to the outside world.
-This meant no electric car, electric transport, or anything else along those lines.
+However, Luke ran into some problems, because this challenge didn’t just apply to his own gadgets and his home, but also to the outside world.
+This meant no electric public transport, for example.

-With the schedule Luke had on this day, he was unfortunately forced at times to come into contact with electricity, mainly electric lighting.
-But the challenge must go on.
-He combatted the electrical lighting by wearing some stylish sunglasses indoors to give the illusion of natural daylight.
+And with the schedule Luke had on this day, he was unfortunately forced at times to come into contact with electricity, mainly electric lighting.
+But the challenge must go on – he combatted the electrical lighting by wearing some stylish sunglasses indoors!

-When it came time for Luke to get clean, he couldn’t just simply have a shower since his water is heated by electricity.
-This meant he had to get some help from his very kind friend, Evan Edinger, to pour freezing cold water over him in the garden.
+When it came time for Luke to get clean, he couldn’t simply have a shower since his water is heated by electricity.
+This meant he had to get some help from his very kind friend, Evan Edinger, who poured freezing cold water over him in the garden.

 Travelling seemed to be the biggest task for Luke.
 His normal means of transportation weren’t allowed so he instead had to get four buses for what would have been a simple journey.
-Since Google Maps were not allowed, he had to trust his own map reading talents which caused him to get a little lost.
-He made to his destination in the end though and that’s all that really matters.
+Since Google Maps was not allowed, he had to trust his own map-reading talents which caused him to get a little lost.
+He made to his destination in the end, though, and that’s all that really matters.